Bvngee/bvngee.com/src/content/writing/exploring-ucscs-bizarre-wifi-setup-script.md

     finishing it has been on the back of my mind, but I couldn't find the time to finalize my thoughts and couldn't bring myself to publish something unpolished...
-So now, instead of letting perfection eat away at my brain, I'm going to work on writing less perfect, more spew-of-conciousness blogs that encompass what I'm actively spending my time on.
+So now, instead of letting perfection eat away at my brain, I'm going to focus on less perfect, more spew-of-conciousness writing that encompass what I'm actively spending my time on.
 Hope that makes sense :)
 </aside>